Federated Foundation Language Model Post-Training Should Focus on Open-Source Models: Openness, Post-Training Methods and Federated Learning

-Modern foundation language models are designed as transformers for natural language processing (NLP) and demonstrate high performance in generating and understanding human-like text~\citep{openai2024gpt4technicalreport}.
-The development of extremely capable but privately owned models, such as the GPT series, has vastly influenced recent advances in centralized foundation model post-training~\citep{openai2024gpt4technicalreport}.
-These models have remarkable performance in natural language processing \citep{diao2022black, oh2023blackvip, chen2023instructzero}.
-However, users can only access these models through APIs, rendering them as a black-box.
-Users interact with the model, without knowledge of the internal architecture and weights of the model.

-The reasons for the dominance of black-box foundation language models in centralized post-training are complex\citep{matarazzo2025surveylargelanguagemodels, builtin_blackbox_ai}.
+The reasons for the interest in black-box foundation language models are manifold \cite{matarazzo2025surveylargelanguagemodels,builtin_blackbox_ai}.
 Organizations that invest significantly in the development of these advanced models often claim and preserve ownership over their intellectual property and the technology itself.
 Facilitating access via APIs enables them to deliver their functionality as a service while concealing the intricate details of their models.
 Moreover, using these black-box models provides users with a convenient way to interact with advanced AI without requiring the substantial computing resources and expertise necessary to develop such extensive models independently.
 For that reason, we see a rapid increase of applications developed on these strong, yet non-transparent, foundation language models.
+With this growing application base, the question of post-training these black-box foundation models is receiving growing attention as can be seen in Table \ref{tab:black-box-foundation-FL}.

-Recent research looks into how black-box foundation language models may be modified for the FL paradigm, given their popularity and success in centralized settings \citep{hu2024federated}.
-The incorporation of centralized black-box post-training methods to FL typically focuses on training smaller models to generate prompts or enhancing the input to the black-box model \citep{lin2023efficient, wu2024feddtpt, chen2025can}.
-This is because of the fundamental constraint that the internal parameters of a black-box foundation language model are inaccessible.
+Recent research looks into how black-box foundation language models may be modified for the FL paradigm, given their popularity and success in centralized settings \cite{hu2024federated}.
+In FL, centralized post-training is usually adapted to the federated setting by training small auxiliary models to generate or improve prompts for the black-box model \cite{lin2023efficient,wu2024feddtpt,chen2025can}.
+This is because of the fundamental constraint that the internal parameters of a black-box model are inaccessible.